testmunk/docs/steps.rst

 .. admonition:: teststep ios

-	This macro will touch the first button [UIButton] it can find.
+	Touches the first button [UIButton] it can find.
 If there is no button on that index, it will return an error.

 	Examples: